Skip Navigation

 MATER DOLOROSA CATHOLIC SCHOOL

-Celebrating 100 Years of Catholic Education
+Celebrating OVER 100 Years of Catholic Education

 Be it known to all who enter here that CHRIST is the reason for this school.